crvUSD — Asset Risk Assessment (Full)

 |---|---|---|

-| Backing | 5.0 | Blended system: CDP markets at ~190% CR (small), YB pools at ~100% CR (BTC-backed, dominant), PK supply backed indirectly by reserve pool stables.
-Conservative CR (excluding PK reserves) is the primary metric.
-Inclusive CR was ~140% at last check.
+| Backing | 5.0 | Blended system: CDP markets at ~190% CR (small), YB pools at ~100% CR (BTC-backed, dominant), PK supply paired against reserve pool stables.
+Conservative CR (symmetric, drops PK from both sides) runs 105–115% through Q2 2026; inclusive CR (PK debt in supply, PK stables in collateral) typically 110–120%.
+The two readings stay within a few points of each other because PK debt and PK stables are similar in magnitude.
 Supply measurement requires querying multiple contracts — no single authoritative source exists. |

 | Liquidity | 6.0 | Deep Curve pool liquidity, strong DEX integration.
 YB pools add significant depth but also directional flow risk proportional to BTC volatility.
-PK pools (crvUSD/USDC, crvUSD/USDT, crvUSD/USDM) provide additional stablecoin liquidity. |
+PK pools (USDC, USDT, frxUSD as the heavyweights, plus PYUSD and GHO) provide additional stablecoin liquidity; the USDT pool is the largest by reserves and PK debt. |

 | Issuer | 6.0 | Curve is one of DeFi’s most established protocols (10+ audit firms, $2B+ TVL history).
 CRV tokenomics add governance complexity.
 Egorov’s dual Curve/YB role creates concentrated influence over crvUSD’s supply architecture. |